-Currently, your financial institution is required to report your information after you make a transaction of $10,000 or more.
-The proposal within the American Families plan entails lowering this reporting threshold from $10,000 transactions to just $600.
+Currently, your financial institution is required to report your information after you make a transaction of over $10,000.
+The proposal within the American Families plan entails lowering this reporting threshold from $10,000.01 transactions to just $600.
 This new rule has brought to light conversations regarding consumer privacy, over-regulation, and in some circles, government overreach.

 This means that the IRS will receive transaction information on all flows that cross the $600 threshold.
 The reason given for the new rule is that it will help the IRS crackdown on tax evasion on a large scale, and raise money for the infrastructure bill recently passed by congress.
 The plan is estimated to raise $460 billion from this measure, and aid the Treasury’s Goal of “closing the tax gap”.

 The requirement applies to all business and personal accounts from financial institutions, including checking, savings, loan, and brokerage accounts.
 The exception is accounts that remain below the $600 threshold.
 This includes a breakdown for physical cash, transactions with any foreign accounts, and transfers from one of your accounts to another.

 If approved, the proposal would go into effect in 2023.